strongdm/log-export-container/docs/CONFIGURE_LOG_EXPORT_CONTAINER.md

 #### Sumo Logic
 When using `LOG_EXPORT_CONTAINER_OUTPUT=sumologic` add variables listed in [CONFIGURE_SUMOLOGIC.md](CONFIGURE_SUMOLOGIC.md)

+### Source Data

+Log traces include: `sourceAddress` and `sourceHostname`.
+By default docker uses `--net=bridge` networking.
+You need to enable `--net=host` networking driver in order to see the real client/gateway IP and hostname, otherwise you will see the Docker Gateway's info, for example: `"sourceAddress":"172.17.0.1"`

+IMPORTANT: The host networking driver only works in Linux

 ## SDM
 The current version of the container only supports rsyslog, please refer to the image below to observe a typical configuration: